Skip to main content

 For NYC-HQ'd carriers also writing Florida MA business, see our Florida Medicare AEP page.
 For Hartford branch operations, see our Hartford insurance outsourcing page.

-Nearshore Caribbean rates supporting NYC-HQ'd carriers in 2026 sit between $12 and $18 per hour for non-licensed work, all-inclusive.
-State-licensed seats with non-resident NY producer licenses run $16-22/hr.
-NYC onshore equivalents run $30-50/hr depending on function and seniority.
+Nearshore Caribbean rates supporting NYC-HQ'd carriers in 2026 sit between $12 and $18 per hour for non-licensed FNOL, claims status, billing, COI, and policyholder servicing, all-inclusive.
+B2B SDR-style lead pre-qualification runs $12-18/hr.
+CFG does not staff state-licensed NY producers; licensable activity stays with your in-house licensed team via warm transfer.
+NYC onshore equivalents run $30-50/hr depending on function and seniority based on industry benchmarks.

 Function NYC Onshore Nearshore (CFG) Savings